Azubuike returns, No. 2 Kansas beats Eastern Michigan 87-63

 The rebounding was even at 42-42, but Eastern Michigan dominated the offensive boards, finishing with 19 to Kansas’ nine.

-The Jayhawks shot 33.3 percent on 3-pointers while the Eagles were 18.8 percent.

-This was the first-ever meeting between Kansas and Eastern Michigan.
+This was the first-ever meeting between the two schools.
 The Jayhawks are now 15-1 against members of the Mid-American Conference all-time.

 BIG PICTURE